detekoi/compact-chat-overlay/README.md

 - Try the **Cyberpunk** theme for a neon-style game streaming aesthetic.
 - For retro games or cozy streams, the **Natural** theme offers earthy, warm tones.
 - For dark gameplay, the **Transparent** theme is unobtrusive and helps chat messages stand out.

+### Font Selection Tips
+- For **retro or pixel art games**, try the "Press Start 2P" or "Jacquard" fonts
+- For **maximum readability**, use "Atkinson Hyperlegible" which is designed for accessibility
+- For **fantasy/RPG streams**, the "Medieval" font adds thematic styling
+- For **modern/tech streams**, the "Tektur" font provides a clean geometric look
+- Use **system fonts** (Arial, Times, Courier) for maximum performance and compatibility

 ### Popup Mode Tips
 - Use popup mode for a more dynamic, attention-grabbing chat experience.